 Every release of MLRun includes several images for different usages.
 The build and the infrastructure images are described, and located, in the README.
 They are also published to dockerhub and quay.io.

 - · Using images

+- MLRun images

-- MLRun images and how to build them
+- Building MLRun images

-- MLRun images and external docker images
+- · MLRun images and external docker images

 6.6.1 Using images

 See Build function image.